Andersoy/munchies/README.md

 # Munchies

-A small Vue 3 + TypeScript case project based on a provided Figma design and external API.
+A Vue 3 + TypeScript case project based on a provided Figma design and external API.

 ## Run locally